UNUSUAL AUTUMN VEGETABLES?

 European winter Radishes are not as well known as the summer varieties but we find this radish is of interest to our customers.
 The black skinned radish grows to 10cm in diameter and while the tough black skin is somewhat bitter, the inner flesh is white, crisp and mild in flavour when compared to the summer radishes.
 To achieve a really mild tasting radish, peel the skin off and just use the creamy-white flesh.

-These radishes date back to medieval European times where they were grown because of their hardiness, making them available in the garden when not much else was.
+These radishes date back to medieval European times when they were grown because of their hardiness, making them available in the garden when not much else was.
 They like to be directly sown, mature in 60 days and survive frosts when mature.

 Create a healthy blast of black radish by juicing them.
 The juice helps the liver to produce fats and proteins to deal with bile and assist the digestive system to work well.